 - Learn from the Masters.
 Look at other blogs and see what and how they write.
 Ultimately you will develop your own style, but there is nothing wrong with getting inspired by others.
 Adrian Gonzalez was my Mr Miyagi (unbeknownst to him at the time).
 “Words on, words off.
 Don’t forget to write.
 Very important.”

-Also please enjoy one of my favorite BLOG PARTY, sorry, BLOC PARTY songs (which have been playing while I was writing this post):
+Also, please enjoy one of my favourite BLOG PARTY, sorry, BLOC PARTY songs (which have been playing while I was writing this post):